bhnord/activities/README.md

 On Thurs.
 July 10 & 24 from 5-10pm, over 100 small businesses are popping up at The Charles River Speedway (525 Western Ave 02135) in Boston to sell art, vinyl, vintage, & more at The Night Bazaar!
 <a href="https://www.facebook.com/share/15pJ6dQ1hb/" target="_blank">info link</a>

+### NEMPAC's Jazz in the Park

+**07/10 06:30PM - 07/10 08:00PM @ Rose Kennedy Greenway**
+The North End Music & Performing Arts Center (NEMPAC) returns to the Rose Kennedy Greenway for its 2025 Jazz in the Park Summer Concert Series on Thursday Nights July 10 through August 7.
+<a href="https://nempacboston.org/jazz-in-the-park/" target="_blank">info link</a>

 ### Harborwalk Sounds: Berklee College of Music at the ICA

 **07/10 06:00PM - 07/10 08:30PM @ Institute of Contemporary Art Boston**
 A summer classic returns!
 Grab a drink, enjoy the cool ocean breeze, and hear some of Berklee College of Music’s outstanding musicians perform on the waterfront.
 <a href="https://www.icaboston.org/events/harborwalk-sounds-berklee-college-music-ica/" target="_blank">info link</a>

+### Summer Concerts: Tito Puente Latin Music Series

+**07/10 07:00PM - 07/10 09:00PM @ Boston**
+Enjoy a Latin music concert this summer.
+Experience Latin music performed by renowned artists at various venues in Boston in honor of the legendary Tito Puente.
+<a href="https://college.berklee.edu/events/summer/tito-puente" target="_blank">info link</a>

+### Brews & Bachata

+**07/10 08:00PM - 07/10 11:00PM @ Castle Island Brewing Co. - South Boston**
+Come join us for a night of brews and Bachata at Castle Island Brewing Co.
+<a href="https://www.eventbrite.com/e/brews-bachata-tickets-1446918595469" target="_blank">info link</a>

 ### Summer Concerts: Tito Puente Latin Music Series